freshp/php-the-small-things/README.md

     * select a plugin for framework support like [symfony](https://plugins.jetbrains.com/plugin/7219-symfony-support)

 ## PHP programming
-In the future I want to write a short abstract on the how and why I write these theses down.
-Maybe there will be some Sniffs to check them.

 ### Meta theses
 Every thesis can be an advise.